mnieber/gen/README.md

   skeleton and the real project evolve side by side.
 More importantly, it means that the skeleton project does not have to be perfect, it only has to be useful.

 - Moonleap is intended to be customized.
-A developer can introduce their own set of nouns and vers, and add rules and templates that turn these into first resources and then source code.
+A developer can introduce their own set of nouns and verbs, and add rules and templates that turn these into first resources and then source code.

 ## Running